wp-plugins/wp-math-captcha/readme.txt

 == Installation ==

-1. Install Math Captcha either via the WordPress.org plugin directory, or by uploading the files to your server</li>
+1. Install Math Captcha either via the WordPress.org plugin directory, or by uploading the files to your server
-1. Activate the plugin through the 'Plugins' menu in WordPress</li>
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Math Captcha menu and set your captcha display settings.</li>
+3. Go to the Math Captcha menu and set your captcha display settings.

 == Frequently Asked Questions ==